aalaap/jqExpire/README.md

 ...where `element` is any valid jQuery selector or an array of ids/selectors.
 All matched elements will be expired if the time has passed `time`.

-For more granular control, you may specify an array of element selectors along with individual expiry dates:
+TODO: For more granular control, you may specify an array of element selectors along with individual expiry dates:

 ```
 $().jqExpire({